 College Clubs and Organizations

-The college offers more than 40 competitive student clubs and organizations.
-Discover your passion and Learn by Doing alongside fellow students and active faculty.
+The college offers more than 50 student clubs and organizations.
+Discover your passion and Learn by Doing alongside fellow students.
 There is truly something for everyone!

 As a student at Cal Poly, students have the unique opportunity to gain hands-on experiences in business enterprises or through work experience on campus.
 These experiences serve to strengthen students’ academic studies, while at the same time providing the knowledge and skills that lead to a better understanding of and appreciation for important production, managerial and marketing challenges employees face in the workplace.
 Students participating in enterprise projects earn units that are reflected on their Cal Poly transcript.